Pub Names

 First, we need to get the data.
 As always, OpenStreetMap provides a great source for geographical data.
 I used Geofabrik’s downloads to get all of the OSM data for each country, resulting in some pretty chunky files.

-Getting the names of pubs is, in fact, one of the examples given in the pyosmium library, though this just prints all of the names.
+library, though this just prints all of the names.
 I adapted this to instead write nodes, ways and polygons for each country.
 It takes a little while to run through all of the files (again, they are pretty large) so I set this going in its own little script, and dealt with the processing and graphing separately.

-The extracted locations can be read in extremely easily with geopandas.
+.
 I only read in the points and polygons as the ways seemed to just provide outlines to the polygons themselves, resulting in a duplication of outputs.
 However, we do need both points and polygons as some pubs appear only as points and some only appear as polygons.
 Guess what though - some appear as both!
 To try and ensure we’re not counting these twice, we simply intersect the two layers and remove the points that are located within one of our polygons.

 The last real bit of work that takes place is cleaning the names.
-I’ve taken out most of the common suffixes (“Arms”, “Hotel” and the like) as they’re not really a critical part of the name, removed “the” from the start of any name, replaced any & with the full “and” and converted to Title Case to make sure they’re fairly consistent.
-Phew.
-Once that’s done, it’s just a case of plotting!
+I’ve taken out most of the common suffixes (“Arms”, “Hotel” and the like) as they’re not really a critical part of the name, removed “the” from the start of any name, replaced any &

 Libraries / Resources

-• pandas and matplotlib as usual for processing and plotting, with plot_styles for basic colours
+as usual for processing and plotting, withplot_styles

-• pyosmium really does make working with the bulk OSM downloads pretty straightforward, with shapely used to simplify writing out the files and geopandas to simplify reading them back in
+really does make working with the bulk OSM downloads pretty straightforward, withshapely

-• This is basically a Noway Round tribute site these days and I’m not ashamed of it
+to simplify reading them back in- This is basically a Noway Round tribute site these days and I’m not ashamed of it

 Data Sources